pote/disc/README.md

 ## A note on stability

 The version of Disque at the time of this writing is `0.0.1`.
-It is a wonderful project, I know of people running it in production, and I expect it will only get better and better with time, but please do not expect Disc to be more production ready than Disque is, Disque still gives me the occasional segfault when running Disc's test suite.
+It is a wonderful project, I know of people running it in production and I expect it will only get better and better with time, but please do not expect Disc to be more production ready than Disque is.

 ## License